Storytelling, Self and Society

-In this course, students will learn how to critically account for the ways in which stories shape our perceptions of identity, culture, society and the world around us.
+In this introductory course, students will learn how to critically account for the ways in which stories shape our perceptions of identity, culture, society and the world around us.
 Reflecting on case studies, they will find out how companies have succeeded and failed to control their narratives.
 Students will also learn to identify, refine, and share their own personal stories – and acquire the means to shape their own present and future narratives.

 In today’s chaotic and quick-paced political, cultural, economic and technological environment, effective storytelling has become a more important skill set than ever before.
 With that in mind, this course will particularly challenge students to consider the viability of narratives in current times, where expressions such as “alternative facts,” “fake news” and other “post-truth” world phenomena constantly change the way we use stories in our lives.

 - teaches students how fundamental stories are in our lives – how they shape and influence every area of human existence, from politics to religion, science, and the business world.
 How in fact, so much of what we perceive as “objective reality” is actually construed of stories.

 - conveys patterns, components and principles that are common to effective stories.

 - demonstrates how companies craft and control the narratives told to their stakeholders, how old stories are destroyed and new ones take their place (narrative shifts).